BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 73 ---

-![This is a side-by-side comparison of the logos for two European financial regulatory authorities: the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).
-The ESMA logo features its acronym in blue, surrounded by a circle of blue stars, similar to the EU flag.
-The EIOPA logo has a stylized blue graphic above its name.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a logo of the European Banking Authority (EBA) positioned below the title "THE RISK FACTORS GUIDELINES".
-The logo is a blue and grey rectangle, with "EBA" in large white letters on a blue background with a wave pattern, and "EUROPEAN BANKING AUTHORITY" in smaller white letters on a grey background.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 # Title IV – Im lementation p
 ### Implementation

-![A text-based logo for the Joint Committee of the European Supervisory Authorities.
-The text is grey and arranged in two lines on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

 227. Competent authorities and firms should comply with these guidelines by 26 June 2018.